An Occupational Therapist’s Role as a Diabetes Educator

 Diabetes educators teach their clients the tools and skills necessary to control their blood glucose and avoid long term complications due to hyperglycemia.

-Occupational therapy practitioners have a role as well.
-They can teach their clients how to live a healthy lifestyle to prevent diabetes or live with diabetes as well as how to continue managing diabetes when they experience a disabling complication like vision loss, stroke, neuropathy, or any other disabling condition such as arthritis or tremors.
+Occupational therapy practitioners have an important role to play in this as well.
+OTs can teach their clients how to live a healthy lifestyle to prevent diabetes or live with diabetes as well as how to continue managing diabetes when they experience a disabling complication like vision loss, stroke, neuropathy, or any other disabling condition such as arthritis or tremors.

 How Diabetes Education Can Be Incorporated in Your Practice